gowebpower/project-test/js/node-js/test/expresss/passport/readMe.txt

-Currently app saves session as file and user data saves in fake database (global variable object)
+app_fb saves session as file and user data saves in fake database (global variable object)
 - dont use supervisor when test fake database. it crushes and then variable resets.

+Notice:  I didnt finish Federation Authentication w/ my SQL.
+SO facebook login in app_fb-db wont work.
+If I wanna finish this, I watch tutorial in https://opentutorials.org/course/2136/12257

 // No need this for app_fb-db